honeycombio/refinery/refinery_config.md

 `SampleRate` is the rate at which Refinery samples its own traces.

 This is the Honeycomb sample rate used to sample traces sent by Refinery.
-Since each incoming span generates multiple outgoing spans, a sample rate of at least 100 is strongly advised.
+Since each incoming span generates multiple outgoing spans, a minimum sample rate of `100` is strongly advised.

 - Eligible for live reload.
 - Type: `int`